-While the UAE’s pleasant weather, high standard of living, and favourable business climate has been attracting expats in large numbers, not every overseas investor decides to relocate to the country.
+While the UAE’s pleasant weather, high standard of living and favorable business climate has been attracting expats in large numbers, not every overseas investor decides to relocate to the country.

-Here are the major steps to take if you’ve decided to open a company in Dubai and operate it from abroad:
+Here are the major steps to take if you’ve decided to start a company in Dubai and operate it from abroad:

 Appoint a power of attorney

-While non-resident entrepreneurs are able to remotely draft plans and make decisions for their business, it is highly advisable to appoint a power of attorney, to manage their affairs on ground in Dubai.
+While non-resident entrepreneurs are able to remotely draft plans and make decisions for their business, it is highly advised to appoint a power of attorney to manage their affairs on ground in Dubai.

-As long as the appointed person is competent and trustworthy, they can ensure that the business runs smoothly, with the actual business owner’s physical presence being required minimally.
+As long as the person appointed is competent and trustworthy, they can ensure that the business runs smoothly with the business owner’s physical presence being required minimally.

 Obtain a visa that suits your travel intentions

-Non-resident entrepreneurs are not legally obligated to travel to the UAE, but may need to do so frequently when they first open their company in Dubai.
+Non-resident entrepreneurs are not legally obligated to travel to the UAE, but may need to do so frequently when they first start their company in Dubai.

 Unless the business owner belongs to a GCC country or a country with visa-on-arrival privileges, it is necessary to apply for a visa that allows the non-resident entrepreneur to remain in the UAE for as long as their business activities require it.
 After calculating the desired length of stay, the business owner can apply for the relevant visa.